GStreamer/gstreamer/markdown/frequently-asked-questions/using.md

 which might seem cumbersome, but allows us to at least have a chance at contacting you for further information, as we will often have to do.

-## How should I report bugs ?
+## How should I report bugs?

 When doing a bug report, you should at least describe

   - your distribution, distribution version and GStreamer version

-  - how you installed GStreamer (from git, source, packages, which ?)
+  - how you installed GStreamer (from git, source, packages, which?)

   - if you installed GStreamer before